rbkmoney/partial-fetcher/README.md

 # Partial-fetcher

-#### A library for fetching data from endpoints that uses continuationToken.
+#### The library for fetching data from endpoints that uses continuationToken.

 ---